Kilonova and Optical Afterglow from Binary Neutron Star Mergers. I. Luminosity Function and Color Evolution: Color evolution

-We then discuss color evolution of AT2017gfo and other optical transients.
-In Figure \ref{fig7}, we plot the color evolution patterns in the $g-r$, $g-i$, $g-J$, $r-i$, $r-J$ and $i-J$ color-color spaces.
+Next, We discuss color evolution of AT2017gfo and other optical transients.
+In Figure \ref{fig7}, we plot the color evolution patterns in the $g-r$, $g-i$, $g-J$, $r-i$, $r-J$ and $i-J$ color--{time} spaces.
 The data points with different colors correspond to different transients, and the lines are given by the kilonova model for different viewing angles.
 As shown in Figure \ref{fig7}, these optical transients except AT2017gfo have a relatively small color difference between two bands (which is always smaller than $\sim 0.5\,{\rm mag}$) and a slow-evolving color evolution.
 The color evolution of kilonova is unique compared with the color evolution patterns of other transients.
 For two colors with a large difference between the high-frequency and low-frequency bands, the difference increases with time for kilonova emission.
-The color evolution is usually more significant between an optical band and an infrared band.
-For example, for the $g-J$ color-color plot, the rate of color evolution of GW170817 reaches $\sim1~{\rm mag~day^{-1}}$ a few day after the BNS merger, which is much larger than those of other optical transients.
-The unique characteristic of kilonova color evolution may be caused by the presence of multiple components with different opacities and fast-evolving changes of the opacity with temperature \citep[e.g.,][]{tanaka2020}.
-We conclude that at least two detection epochs in two different exposure filters could be used to directly search for and identify kilonovae in optical surveys.
+The color evolution is usually more significant between an optical band and an infrared band. {Especially for the $g-i$, $g-J$ and $r-J$ color--{time} plots, the rate of color evolution of GW170817 a few day after the BNS merger is much larger than those of other optical transients.} The unique characteristic of kilonova color evolution may be caused by the presence of multiple components with different opacities and fast-evolving changes of the opacity with temperature \citep[e.g.,][]{tanaka2020}. {By overplotting other examples of SNe and fast-evolving transients on the plot that have optical and infrared follow-up observations to resemble kilonova evolution timescales (i.e., $\sim10\,{\rm days}$),} we conclude that at least two detection epochs in two different exposure filters, {especially between an optical band and an infrared band}, could be used to directly search for and identify kilonovae in optical surveys.